-The notification date is 17 April 2023.
-You will not therefore be advised before this date whether your request for priority is agreed.
-If priority is not granted, your application will be considered against the remaining criteria.
+The notification date is 16 April 2025.
+You will not be advised before this date whether your request for priority is agreed.
+If priority is not granted, your application will be considered against the remaining admission criteria.
+Your outcome notification will indicate if your application was granted priority or not under the exceptional need criterion.

-It is important to be aware that very few cases are agreed under this category.
-The Admission Authority must be able to justify awarding priority for a child above other applicants.
-It will need to be agreed by those making the decision the professional support provided clearly makes a case that the needs for the child can only be met at the school requested, as opposed to another local school.
+It is important to be aware that very few cases are agreed under this criterion.
+The Admission Authority (the Panel) must be able to justify awarding priority for a child above other applicants.
+It will need to be agreed by those making the decision that the professional support provided clearly makes a case that the needs for the child can only be met at the school requested, as opposed to another local school.